aaravjhamb/GhostCutter/README.md

 # Bed Design

-Clear acrylic slat design — uses a diode laser's inability to cut through clear acrylic as an advantage.
-Slats slide into a 3D printed base with shallow grooves on one side and deep grooves on the other.
+The bed uses a Clear acrylic slat design.
+This means that it uses a diode laser's inability to cut through clear acrylic as an advantage rather than a drawback.
+Slats slide into a 3D printed base with shallow grooves on one side and deep grooves on the other to form a slatted bed.

 ### Laser Head
 LT-80w-AA with a 10w Optical Output - This fits on to a hotswap head